-The terms revenue and profit are often used interchangeable by people.
+The terms revenue and profit are often used interchangeably by people.
 Of course, not all of us are accountants or financial gurus.
-However, if you are out there trying to make money with a side hustle or small business, it is quite important to understand revenue vs profit and how that effects your cash-flow.
+However, if you are out there trying to make money with a side hustle or small business, it is quite important to understand revenue vs profit and how that affects your cash-flow.

 On the other hand, those who are working a 9-5 and earning a paycheck may think it doesn’t really matter what you call it.
 In this case, the common terminology most of us use is simply how much you make a week/month.
 It’s just your weekly or monthly income.

-But what if we told you that understanding revenue vs profit can also apply to you as a normal working individual/employee.
+But what if we told you that understanding revenue vs profit could also apply to you as a normal working individual/employee?
 How can it be applied to your personal finances?

 Before we jump into that, let’s look at how critical it is to understand the difference between revenues and profit for a business or entrepreneurial enterprise.
 This will give us the foundational understanding necessary to see how revenue vs profit can apply to our own personal finances.